malisper/Clint/README.txt

 equivalent to the ICL procedure, documentation, I just truncated the name.

+Core: The core of the interpreter is in the src/core/ directory.
+This includes the implementation of eval, apply, intern, special forms, and several other primitives at the foundation of the interpreter.

-Primitives: Special forms are defined as part of cl-eval, the core of the interpreter, in the interp.lisp file.
-All of the primitive procedures are defined in the primitive-fns.lisp file and all of primitive macros are defined in the primitive-macros.lisp file.
+Primitives: All of the primitives that are not at the heart of Clint are in the src/primitives/ directory.
+It also contains all of the basic variable definitions.

-Non-primitives: Currently the only non-primitive Clint code is in the higher-order-fns.lisp file.
-Unfortunately I have not yet been able to figure out how to have it load with the rest of Clint (all of the primitives will be loaded).
-To load it manually, use either cl-load in the ICL or load from within Clint.
+Non-primitives: All of the non-primitives are in the src/libs/ folder.
+Currently there are two files.
+One that contains several higher order functions and another that contains several utilities for working with lists.

 Evaluating Code: There are currently two wasy to evaluate code with Clint.
 There is the procedure "repl", which will start a repl.
 And